slickplaid/node-slack-mailgun/README.md

 Give us a `string` in the options text for slack of that particular type of event, and we'll render it using Mustache and the body of the Mailgun post.
 You can use any of Slack's input decoractions here as well, such as using \***bold**\* and \_*italics*\_.

 If you don't want to write an individual string for each one, just include 'all' in there, and we'll use that for all event types if you don't specifically set one.
-In the below settings, it would include `[complained, bounced, dropped, delivered]` but not `[opened, clicked, unsubscribed]` because those are specified.
+In the below settings, `all` would include `[complained, bounced, dropped, delivered]` but not `[opened, clicked, unsubscribed]` because those are specified.

+If you would prefer not to listen or accept an event type, set it to `false` and we will ignore it.

+#### Catch all events

 ```javascript
 var SlackGun = require('node-slack-mailgun');